Sweden: Language

 The official language of Sweden is Swedish, a North Germanic language, related and very similar to Danish and Norwegian, but differing in pronunciation and orthography.
 Sweden Finns are Sweden's largest linguistic minority, comprising about 5% of Sweden's population, and Finnish is recognised as a minority language.
 The dialects spoken in Scania, the southernmost part of the country, are influenced by Danish because the region was a part of Denmark until the treaty of Roskilde in 1658.
 Owing to a 21st-century influx of native speakers of Arabic, the use of Arabic is likely more widespread in the country than that of Finnish.
 However, no official statistics are kept on language use.

 Along with Finnish, four other minority languages are also recognised: Meänkieli, Sámi, Romani, and Yiddish.
+(Note: Names for Sweden in the minority languages: Ruotsi; Ruotti; Ruoŧŧa; Svierik; Sverji; Sverje; Sveerje or Svöörje; שוועדן; Svedikko; Sveittiko.)
 Swedish became Sweden's official language on 1 July 2009, when a new language law was implemented.
 The issue of whether Swedish should be declared the official language had been raised in the past, and the Riksdag voted on the matter in 2005, but the proposal narrowly failed.

 To varying degrees, a majority of Swedes, especially those born after World War II, understand and speak English, owing to trade links, the popularity of overseas travel, a strong Anglo-American influence and the tradition of subtitling rather than dubbing foreign television shows and films, and the relative similarity of the two languages which makes learning English easier.
 In a 2023 survey by Eurobarometer, 90% of the population reported the ability to speak English at a conversational level.
 German is the second most widely spoken foreign language, with 25% reporting conversational proficiency, followed by French with 12%.

 English became a compulsory subject for secondary school students studying natural sciences as early as 1849, and has been a compulsory subject for all Swedish students since the late 1940s.
 Most students also study one and sometimes two additional languages.
 Some Danish and Norwegian is also taught as part of Swedish courses for native speakers.
 Because of the extensive mutual intelligibility between the three continental Scandinavian languages, Swedish speakers often use their native language when visiting or living in Norway or Denmark.